Boy Meets Girl (band): Career

 Boy Meets Girl's follow-up single "Bring Down the Moon" peaked at No. 49 on the Billboard Hot 100 (and No. 28 Adult Contemporary).
 Reel Life contained both singles and spent several weeks at No. 50 in the United States and peaked at No. 74 in the United Kingdom.

-Boy Meets Girl's third album, New Dream, was scheduled for release in 1991, but RCA Records shelved it during a label reorganization.
-It was finally released and remastered in 2005.
+Boy Meets Girl's third album, New Dream, was released in the UK & Europe in 1990, but RCA Records chose not release it in the US during their label reorganization.
+It was finally remastered and released in 2005.

 In the early 2000s, the couple, who had married during the 1980s, divorced, but continued their musical collaboration.
 In 2003, they released their fourth album, The Wonderground, on their own label, and arranged for RCA Records to re-release their two RCA albums.
 Their debut album recorded for A&M Records was also re-released.
-In the works are new versions of the demonstration tapes they originally recorded for Whitney Houston.
-The various artists album Number One With a Bullet also contains their original demo tape for "I Wanna Dance with Somebody (Who Loves Me)".
+The limited-release various artists album Number One With a Bullet also contains their original demo tape for "I Wanna Dance with Somebody (Who Loves Me)".

 In 2005, "Waiting for a Star to Fall" was involved in a "sample battle".
 Two electronic music groups, Cabin Crew and Sunset Strippers, wanted to sample the song and remix it.
 Sunset Strippers, from the UK, won the right for the samples from the band's record label, releasing "Falling Stars".
 However, Cabin Crew, from Australia, and vocalist George Merrill re-recorded the vocals for the remixed song, entitled "Star to Fall" or "Star2Fall".
 A year earlier, Scottish electronic musician Mylo had also used samples of the song, mixing it with Kim Carnes's cover of "Bette Davis Eyes", for his song entitled "In My Arms".

+Other hits using samples of their songs include "Somebody" by Natalie La Rose & Jeremih, "If You Really Love Me (How Will I Know)" by David Guetta, MistaJam, and John Newman, and "Dance with You" by Laura Marano & Grey.

-In January 2021, the duo released "More Deeply (In Love with You)", the first single from their forthcoming EP 5.
+In January 2021, the duo released "More Deeply (In Love with You)", the first single from their EP 5, followed by "Falling Hard" and "Gone".
+In 2022, they released the album Five (Deluxe Edition) including the single "How Will I Know (Martini Mix)".

+In 2024, the band released the singles "Falling Hard (Loko Velocet Remix)", "The Wonderground" by Hopkinson & Boy Meets Girl, and "We The People".